 Pawsitive Therapy for people at court

-The ACT Magistrates Court is piloting a new program to help relieve the anxiety and stress some people may experience while attending court.
+The ACT Magistrates Court has introduced a new program to help relieve the anxiety and stress some people may experience while attending court.

 The program is in partnership with Guide Dogs NSW/ACT and involves a Therapy Dog named Quota, routinely visiting the Children’s Court and remote witness suites.

 Quota, who is the hero of the pilot program at the ACT Magistrate’s Court, has been carefully chosen for his role.
 He visits the court with his handler from Guide Dogs NSW/ACT for several hours each week with a sole purpose of engaging with the public and ‘being patted’.